 Speaking of hardware compatibility, I had also no problems in upgrading my old Gen8 lab server to ESXi 8.0.

-Finally, here are some pictures of my home server rack, and the lab server:
+Finally, here is a picture of my home server rack and the lab server: